rbgt/Dockerized-dividend-web-scrapper/README.md

 * First we'll need to pull the selenium/standalone docker image in order to run the remote webdriver `docker pull --platform linux/x86_64 selenium/standalone-chrome`

+* Then build the project's container :
+`docker build -t dockerized-webscraper .`

+* Once the images are built, we can run the image containers :
+- Minimalistically : `docker run -v /dev/shm:/dev/shm selenium/standalone-chrome`
+- Detached mode : `docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome`

+- To run the webscraper interactively :
+`docker run -it dockerized-webscraper`

+- Launch the webscraper :
+`python webscraper/yahoo_finance_scrape.py`

+- Get the scraped dividends :
+`cat actions_dividends.csv`

+## Stop & cleaning

+* To stop the containers :
+`docker stop selenium/standalone-chrome`

+* To remove any non-running container :
+`docker rm -f (container id)`

+* To check all running containers are removed :
+`docker ps -a`

+* To check the built Docker images :
+`docker images`

 ## Versioning

 We use [Semantic Versioning](http://semver.org/) for versioning.
 For the versions